evans25575/CHEST-X_RAY-PREDICTION-MODEL/README.md

 This will output whether the image is classified as Normal or Pneumonia.

 ##Model Architecture
+📊 Model Architecture
+The model is built using a Convolutional Neural Network (CNN) with the following layers:

+Conv2D layers for feature extraction

+MaxPooling2D layers to reduce spatial dimensions

+Dense layers for classification

+Dropout layers for regularization

+The model is trained using the Adam optimizer and binary crossentropy loss for binary classification.

 The model is built using a Convolutional Neural Network (CNN) with the following layers:

 Conv2D layers for feature extraction